 Location:The Princess Alexandra Hospital, Hamstel Road, Harlow, Essex, CM20 1QX

-If you need to contact your Midwife directly, please call the Midwifery Team on 01438 284533
+If you need to contact our Midwife directly, please call the Midwifery Team on 01438 284533 - based at Lister Hospital in Stevenage.

 Is is safe to fly when pregnant?